EMJMD student scholarship (Only for non-EU students)

 Eligible scholarship applications are assessed using the following four selection criteria:

 - Relevant work experience

 Each criterion is assessed using the scale of 1-5 (5=excellent, 4=very good, 3=good, 2=average, 1=poor).
 Evaluation always starts with the academic excellence criterion: This must be at least 4 for evaluation to proceed.
 The evaluation always stops if any other criterion is assessed at less the than 3.

 The following weights on each criterion are used:

 - Personal experience (15%)

 Apart from the screening, language proficiency is assessed as a threshold: Sufficient/not sufficient.

-If selected for an EM scholarship, you will be asked to sign a SUFONAMA student agreement.
+If selected for an Erasmus Mundus scholarship, you will be asked to sign a SUFONAMA student agreement.